sankalpsp07/AWS-Security-Hands-on-Labs-for-Students/Lab-2.md

-<h1>Lab on AWS Inspector</h1>
+# Lab on AWS Inspector

-We have a production ec2 instance that needs a network accessibility check. we will use amazon inspector to assess, analyze, and identify vulnerabilities.
-To test security, we will open port 21 on our ec2 instance. port 21 is typically associated with ftp and is not recommended to keep open on production instances.
+We need to perform a network accessibility check on our production EC2 instance and identify any vulnerabilities using Amazon Inspector.
+To test the security, we will intentionally open port 21 on our EC2 instance.
+However, please note that port 21 is typically associated with FTP and is not recommended to be kept open on production instances.

-Steps -
+## Steps

-1) Launch an Amazon Linux EC2 instance with inbound port 21 open.
-This will be our target EC2 instance for assessment Note-Port 21, we are keeping it open intentionally to create a security threat.
+1. Launch an Amazon Linux EC2 instance with inbound port 21 open.
+This will be the target EC2 instance for assessment.

+   > **Note:** We are intentionally keeping port 21 open to create a security threat.

-2) Add a tag to your target EC2 instance
+2. Add a tag to your target EC2 instance:
-   Key-Env
-   Value- Prod
+   - Key: `Env`
+   - Value: `Prod`

-3) Define an Assessment Target
+3. Define an Assessment Target:
-   -Select your EC2 instance as the assessment target -Check Install Agent on EC2
+   - Select your EC2 instance as the assessment target.
+   - Check "Install Agent on EC2".

-4) Define an Assessment Template
+4. Define an Assessment Template:
-   -Provide a name
-   -Select Rule Packages
+   - Provide a name.
+   - Select rule packages.
-   -Set duration to 15 minutes
+   - Set the duration to 15 minutes.
-   -Uncheck the box for recurring Assessment Schedule
+   - Uncheck the box for recurring Assessment Schedule.

-5) Review and create the template
+5. Review and create the template.

-6) Assessment Run will initiate automatically
+6. The assessment run will initiate automatically.

-7) Review Findings and recommendations
+7. Review findings and recommendations.

+Use this lab to identify vulnerabilities on your EC2 instance and take appropriate measures to secure it.